Learn How We Operate

 Where we are processing your personal data on the basis of consent that you have given us, you are entitled to withdraw that consent at any time such that we can no longer rely on it as a basis for continuing to process your personal information.

-Under the General Data Protection Regulation, which is expected to become law in the UK in May 2018, you are also granted a number of additional rights.
+Under the General Data Protection Regulation, legislation which came into force in the UK in May 2018, you are also granted a number of additional rights.
 These include:

 - The right to rectification